Geoffroy-Blomme/hrnet-date-picker/README.md

 Install the package with npm :
 `npm install oc-gb-date-picker`

+## Documentation

+You can find the documentation here :

+> /docs/index.html

+How to generate the documentation :

+> npm run generate-docs

 ## Usage

 Start by importing the component in your React component :